nt-williams/cabinets/README.md

 # cabinets

-*cabinets* works by writing project specific file templates to `.Rprofile` file of the default working directory.
-Doing so allows the templates be accessed in new R sessions without having to redefine them.
+*cabinets* works by writing project specific file templates to the `.Rprofile` file of the default working directory.
+Doing so allows the templates to be accessed in new R sessions without having to redefine them.

-*cabinets* has two main functions: `create_cabinet()` and `new_cabinet_proj()`. `create_cabinet()` constructs an R6 object of class `FileCabinet` which is then written a `.Rprofile` file.
-Whenever a fresh R session is started from the default working directory, the `.Rprofile` file loads the previously created cabinet for further use. `FileCabinet` objects simply contain a template that `new_cabinate_proj()` uses to build a projects with defined file structures.
+*cabinets* has two main functions: `create_cabinet()` and `new_cabinet_proj()`. `create_cabinet()` constructs an R6 object of class `FileCabinet` which is then written to a `.Rprofile` file.
+Whenever a fresh R session is started while the default working directory, the `.Rprofile` file loads the previously created cabinet for further use. `FileCabinet` objects simply contain a template that `new_cabinate_proj()` uses to build projects with defined file structures.

 ### But, why?

 As a statistician, I work on different contracts with differing standard directories.

-For contract $X$, I might have the standard file structure:
+For contract X, I might have the standard file structure:

 - code
 - data